johnpapa/react-book-repo/testing/testing.md

 ```
 The resulting terminal clearly indicated that we skipped a test:
 ![](/assets/Screen Shot 2018-05-31 at 15.00.42.png)

 #### Debugging with Break points
-Now this one is a bit IDE dependant, for this section we will cover how to do this VS Code.
+Now this one is a bit IDE dependant, for this section we will cover how to do this in VS Code.
 First thing we are going to do is install an extension.
 Head over to the extension menu and search for `Jest`.
 The following should be showing:
 ![](/assets/Screen Shot 2018-06-01 at 15.19.07.png)

 Install this extension and head back to your code.
 Now we have some added capabilities.
 All of our tests should have a `Debug` link over every single test.
 At this point we can add a breakpoint and then press our `Debug` link.
 Your break point should now be hit and it should look like so:
 ![](/assets/Screen Shot 2018-06-01 at 15.21.44.png)